zollf/visualsort/README.md

 # Sorting Visualised
 Sorting algorithms visualised in form of a spiral, as well as basic sorting rectangle to fill the background.
 Uses promises to delay run time, so `draw()` can create animation that is humanly visable.
+Runs both 'draw()' and sorting algorithms asynchronously.

 ## How the spiral works
 > Given an array of inputs arr[n], we will create a spiral using polar equations.